 - i.
 The Company invests in financial assets measured at fair value through profit or loss in active markets, so it expects to sell the financial assets in markets with prices approximate to fair value.
 Financial assets at cost are not traded in active markets, thus, liquidity risk is expected.
 However, the Company's operating capital is sufficient to fulfill the Company's capital needs and it does not expect significant liquidity risk. - ii.
-The Company has no undrawn borrowing facilities. - iii.
 The table below analyses the Company's non-derivative financial liabilities into relevant maturity groupings based on the remaining period at the balance sheet date to the contractual maturity date for non-derivative financial liabilities.